Williams Companies: History

 In 2010, the company underwent a major restructuring that included a reorganization of its extensive pipeline holdings in Williams Partners LP.
 In October 2010, Williams and Williams Partners LP announced that chairman and chief executive officer Steve Malcolm would retire at the end of the year.
 The board of directors at Williams said it had elected Alan Armstrong to succeed Malcolm as CEO effective January 3, 2011.
 Armstrong had served as senior vice president of Williams since 2002.

 On February 16, 2011, Williams' board of directors had approved pursuing a plan to separate the company's businesses into two stand-alone, publicly traded corporations.
-The plan calls for Williams to separate its exploration and production business via an initial public offering in third-quarter 2011 of up to 20 percent of its interest and, in 2012, a tax-free spinoff to Williams shareholders of its remaining interest.
+The plan calls for Williams to separate its exploration and production business via an initial public offering in the third quarter of 2011 of up to 20 percent of its interest and, in 2012, a tax-free spinoff to Williams shareholders of its remaining interest.
 The company's former exploration and production business, WPX Energy Inc., began trading on the New York Stock Exchange on Jan.
 3, 2011.
 The spinoff was completed with the Dec.
 31, 2011, distribution of one share of WPX Energy common stock for every three shares of Williams common stock.
 Williams became an infrastructure company, and many of its pipeline assets are held through the master limited partnership Williams Partners LP.

+In September 2015, Williams agreed to a US$32.6 billion takeover offer from Energy Transfer, however the acquisition was terminated by Energy Transfer in June 2016.
+Energy Transfer was later ordered to pay Williams a breakup fee of US$410 million.